Jannik2099/gentoo-pinebookpro/README.md

 	Issue:	Wifi bad
 	Fix:	The wifi powersave seems to be broken, disable it with `iwconfig wlan0 power off` - what an unfortunate naming

-KDE Plasma:

-	Issue:	SDDM crashes / becomes unresponsive
-	Fix:	This only seems to happen in the SDDM login menu when you don't login within ~1m.
-Restart SDDM and be quicker next time :P .
-Help in debugging this is welcome